Sharky90/100-days-of-code/r1-log.md

 Today I added models for 'posts' class, setup the string representation method, save method, get_absolute url method which means once someone has posted something where are we gonna send them and then a ‘Meta’ class for other information. 🤠💻
 #100DaysOfCode

+// Day 99 January 23.
+Thursday //

+Focused on Groups by creating the Views for the Groups template and connecting the template files to those views.
+Will add two more complicated views for joining a group and leaving a group.
+Cant wait to get this project working !
+Need to recover! 🛌💤
+#100DaysOfCode